-- 16. General Guidance regarding COVID-19 Cleaning in Public Facilities.
-Source: AHS - NEW 17.
+- 20. General Guidance regarding COVID-19 Cleaning in Public Facilities.
+Source: AHS - 21.
 Guidance for Providers of Services to Albertans Experiencing (or at risk of) Homelessness: COVID-19 Prevention and Preparation.
-Source: GOA - 18.
+Source: GOA - 22.
 COVID-19 Poster for Congregate Living Settings.
-Source: AHS

-DIRECTION to be taken by persons experiencing Influenza-like Illness (ILI) symptoms, and DIRECTION to e4c Management for implementation, IF there are persons served or staff experiencing ILI symptoms

-19. Self-isolation Information Sheet.
-Source: GOA
+Source: AHS - NEW DIRECTION to be taken by persons experiencing Influenza-like Illness (ILI) symptoms, and DIRECTION to e4c Management for implementation, IF there are persons served or staff experiencing ILI symptoms OR with confirmed COVID-19 - NEW 23.
+COVID-19 Outbreak Management Guidelines for Congregate Living Sites.
+Source: AHS - NEW 24.
+PPE Guidelines for Care of Individuals with Suspect or Confirmed COVID-19.
+Source: GOA - 25.
+Self-isolation Information Sheet.
+Source: GOA - 26.

-NEW 20.
 When & How to Wear a Mask.
 Source: AHS